G1 Therapeutics Announces Inducement Grants Under Nasdaq Listing Rule 5635(c)(4)

-The Inducement Plan and the Sales Force Inducement Plan are used exclusively for the grant of equity awards to individuals who were not previously employees of G1 (or following a bona fide period of non-employment), as an inducement material to such individual's entering into employment with G1, pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.
+The Amended and Restated 2021 Plan is used exclusively for the grant of equity awards to individuals who were not previously employees of G1 (or following a bona fide period of non-employment), as an inducement material to such individual's entering into employment with G1, pursuant to Rule 5635(c)(4) of the Nasdaq Listing Rules.

-The stock options are exercisable at a price of $10.69 per share, the closing price of G1's common stock on January 3, 2022, the grant date.
-Each stock option has up to a ten-year term and vests over four years, with 25% of the award vesting on the first anniversary of the employee's employment, and as to an additional 1/48th of the shares monthly thereafter, subject to continued service through the applicable vesting dates (subject to the terms and conditions of the stock option agreement covering the grant).
-The stock options are subject to the terms and conditions of the Inducement Plan.
+The stock options are exercisable at a price of $5.17 per share, the closing price of G1's common stock on July 1, 2022, the grant date.
+The stock options have up to a ten-year term and vest over four years, with 25% of the award vesting on the first anniversary of the employee's employment, and as to an additional 1/48th of the shares monthly thereafter, subject to continued service through the applicable vesting dates (subject to the terms and conditions of the stock option agreement covering the grant).
+The RSUs have a four-year term, with 25% of the award vesting on the first anniversary of the grant date, and the remainder vesting 12.5% semi-annually over the remaining three years, subject to continued service through the applicable vesting dates (subject to the terms and conditions of the RSU agreement covering the grant).
+The stock options and RSUs are subject to the terms and conditions of the Amended and Restated 2021 Plan.

 About G1 Therapeutics

-G1 Therapeutics™ and the G1 Therapeutics logo are trademarks of G1 Therapeutics, Inc.
+G1 Therapeutics™ and the G1 Therapeutics logo and COSELA® are trademarks of G1 Therapeutics, Inc.

 Contact: